authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 Receiver MAY choose to treat the message as if the BIMI-Selector header was signed.

-The BIMI-Location and BIMI-Indicator headers MUST NOT be DKIM signed.
-This header is untrusted by definition, and is only for use between an MTA and its MUAs, after DKIM has been validated by the MTA.
-Therefore, signing this header is meaningless, and any messages with it signed are either coming from malicious or misconfigured third parties.
+The BIMI-Location, BIMI-Indicator, and BIMI-Logo-Preference headers MUST NOT be DKIM signed.
+These headers are untrusted by definition, and is only for use between an MTA and its MUAs after DKIM has been validated by the MTA.
+Therefore, signing these headers is meaningless, and any messages with them signed are either coming from malicious or misconfigured third parties.

 # Domain Owner Actions    {#bimi-sender}